First of all, what are hormones? We’ve all heard the term, but where do they come from, what do they do, and what happens when they’re imbalanced?

 Check out these sources of healthy fats:

 - Coconut Oil: Coconut oil has natural anti-bacterial and fat-burning effects; it is great for hormone health because it has the ability to promote hormone production, reduce inflammation, and assists in weight loss.

 - MCT Oil: MCT oil is able to help regulate blood sugar which in return improves glucose metabolism and provides more energy.
 Balanced blood sugar is also known to reduce PMS, especially in the second half of your menstrual cycle.
-MCT is the slowest burning fuel you can eat, making it a natural appetite suppressant which can also aid in weight loss.
+MCT is the slowest burning fuel you can eat, making it a natural appetite suppressant that can also aid in weight loss.

 - Extra Virgin Olive Oil: There are several types of olive oil on the market, however research shows that the most beneficial is extra virgin olive oil.
 It has the ability to control excess insulin which then keeps blood sugar levels low and prevents cravings.
 Another benefit of olive oil is that it can fight mood disorder and depression by preventing neurotransmitter dysfunction.

-- Avocados: Avocados are full of beneficial fatty acids; they are an anti-estrogen food and support the production of natural progesterone instead of absorbing it from the environment.
+- Avocados: Avocados are full of beneficial fatty acids; they are anti-estrogen food and support the production of natural progesterone instead of absorbing it from the environment.
 Enhancing progesterone levels can decrease mood swings, stress, and depression.

 - Use Essential Oils